donglintsai59/PhotoEditingdetect/README.md

 # PhotoEditingdetect

 ## Introduction
-Program for detecting image modifications.
+This is a program for detecting the degree of image editing

 The detection principle behind it is derived from the implementation of ['Analyzing Benford’s Law’s Powerful Applications in Image Forensics'](https://www.mdpi.com/2076-3417/11/23/11482) paper.